majakili/Project-1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the traffic and system logs.

-- Filebeat, at the requests by admin, records log files and location, collects the log events and transfers it to Logstash or Elasticsearch.
+- Filebeat, at the requests by admin, records log files and location.

-- Metricbeat collects metrics and statistics data from the operation system from services running on your server.
-It collects and transfers to the output at the specified location, Ekasticsearch or Logstash.
+- Metricbeat records metrics and statistics data from the operation system from services running on your server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.